Vibration

-Vibration is a mechanical phenomenon whereby oscillations occur about an equilibrium point.
-The word comes from Latin vibrationem ("shaking, brandishing").
-The oscillations may be periodic, such as the motion of a pendulum—or random, such as the movement of a tire on a gravel road.
+In mechanics, vibration (from Latin vibrāre 'to shake') is oscillatory motion about an equilibrium point.
+Vibration may be deterministic if the oscillations can be characterised precisely (e.g. the periodic motion of a pendulum), or random if the oscillations can only be analysed statistically (e.g. the movement of a tire on a gravel road).

 Vibration can be desirable: for example, the motion of a tuning fork, the reed in a woodwind instrument or harmonica, a mobile phone, or the cone of a loudspeaker.

 In many cases, however, vibration is undesirable, wasting energy and creating unwanted sound.
 For example, the vibrational motions of engines, electric motors, or any mechanical device in operation are typically unwanted.
 Such vibrations could be caused by imbalances in the rotating parts, uneven friction, or the meshing of gear teeth.
 Careful designs usually minimize unwanted vibrations.

-The studies of sound and vibration are closely related.
+The studies of sound and vibration are closely related (both fall under acoustics).
 Sound, or pressure waves, are generated by vibrating structures (e.g. vocal cords); these pressure waves can also induce the vibration of structures (e.g. ear drum).
 Hence, attempts to reduce noise are often related to issues of vibration.

 Machining vibrations are common in the process of subtractive manufacturing.